What Nike Shoes Are Best for Long-Distance Running?

 Buying Guide

-Picking the best shoes for distance running depends on your preferred fit, the types of runs you do and the running surface.
+Picking the best shoes for distance running depends on your preferred fit, the types of runs you do, and running surface.

-Whether you're just starting to log serious miles for your first race or you're lacing up for your seventh marathon, you demand a lot from your running shoes.
-Your mileage, run type and run surface may fluctuate from week to week.
-Every run has a purpose and so does every pair of running shoes.
-We'll help you pick the best shoes for distance running based on your preferred fit, the types of runs you do, your running surface and other factors that can come into play when you hit the road to reach your running goals.
+Whether you’re just starting to log serious miles for your first race, or you’re lacing up for your seventh marathon, you demand a lot of your running shoes.
+Your mileage, run type, and run surface may fluctuate from week to week.
+Every run has a purpose, and so does every pair of running shoes.
+We’ll help you pick the best shoes for distance running based on your preferred fit, the types of runs you do, your running surface, and other factors that can come into play when you hit the road to reach your running goals.

 The Best Shoes for Distance Running